Night Painting on Location

 the corrections were done on location in the daylight.

-Half the painting was done with the support on my lap, the other half it was laying on the ground.
+Half the painting was done with the painting on my lap, the other half it was laying on the ground.

 I only brought my chair, palette and a few brushes, plus water and some paper towels.